 Figure 7: Projection of reference samples for a vertical mode

 Two modifications are proposed: the projection process of reference samples is improved to be more accurate, and the smoothing filter is applied after projection rather than before.
 Specifically, projection of reference samples is performed by using bilinear interpolation to calculate the value of a projected sample.
+This is applied to both luma and chroma intra prediction.

-The same smoothing filter as in HEVC and JEM is then applied to the projected array of reference samples, thereby smoothing only the samples actually used for prediction (see Figure 8).
+The same smoothing filter as in HEVC is then applied to the projected array of reference samples, thereby smoothing only the samples used for prediction (see Figure 8).
+Smoothing of the array of reference samples is applied according to the same rules as MDIS in HEVC and applies only to luma intra prediction.

-Figure 8: Improved projection and smoothing after projection
+Figure 8: Improved projection and smoothing after projection.

 Bit stream organization

-N/A
+N/A.